Morgas01/mkv-chapter-merge/README.md

 # mkv-chapter-merge
-reads and merges chapters of .mkv files into one file linking the chapters.
+simple API to manipulate and chapters and create a linking matroska file.

 #install
 npm\